gitaumoses4/chakra-ng/libs/components/button/README.md

-# core-color-mode
+# components-button

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test core-color-mode` to execute the unit tests.
+Run `nx test components-button` to execute the unit tests.